ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 | Add to Cart | 432,099 | 63.4% | 36.6% |
 | Purchase | 181,667 | 26.7% | **58.0%** |

 The big leak is between cart and purchase.
 Nearly **6 in 10 people who added something to their cart didn't complete the purchase**.
-Product discovery isn't the problem — people are finding things and expressing intent.
+Product discovery isn't the problem, people are finding things and expressing intent.
 They're just not finishing at checkout.

 My guess (and it's an inference, since we don't have detailed checkout event data): friction at checkout.
 Unexpected shipping costs, too many steps, limited payment options.
 These are fixable.

 On traffic sources: Email drove the most sessions, YouTube showed stronger purchase conversion quality.
-But I can't responsibly say "shift budget to YouTube" without CAC and ad spend data — which this dataset doesn't include.
+But I can't responsibly say "shift budget to YouTube" without CAC and ad spend data, which this dataset doesn't include.

 **Goal:** Get cart-to-purchase drop-off below 50%.
 The fix is checkout UX, not more traffic.